Real-Time Streamable Generative Speech Restoration with Flow Matching: Experiments

 For Stream.FM, we parameterize our architecture described in \cref{sec:dnn-modifications} with two residual blocks per level and four U-Net levels with [128, 256, 256, 256] channels, respectively, leading to 27.9\,M parameters when used as an \ac{fm} backbone \ac{dnn}.
 For the initial predictor network $D_\phi$ in the \ac{se} task, we remove all time-conditioning layers and reduce the complex input channels from two to one, resulting in 24.6\,M parameters.
 For the non-causal \ac{fm} baseline models, we use the original NCSN++ architecture \cite{song2021scorebased}, here also parameterized with four U-Net levels in the same channel configuration and also two residual blocks per level (38.7\,M parameters).

-For each task, we train an \ac{fm} model $\lvel$ using \cref{eq:our-jfm-loss} for 150,000 steps, 2 GPUs, and 2-second random snippets with a batch size of 12 per GPU using the SOAP optimizer \cite{vyas2025soap} which was recently found to perform well for diffusion model training \cite{schaipp2025optimization}.
+For each task, we train a flow model $\lvel$ using \cref{eq:our-jfm-loss} for 150,000 steps on two NVIDIA RTX A6000 GPUs, using 2-second random snippets with a batch size of 12 per GPU.
+We use the SOAP optimizer \cite{vyas2025soap} which was recently found to perform well for diffusion model training \cite{schaipp2025optimization}.
 We use a cosine annealing learning rate schedule with a maximum learning rate of $\lambda=5\times10^{-4}$ and linear warmup for the first 1,000 steps, clamping the scheduled $\lambda$ to a minimum value of $10^{-6}$.
-We use gradient clipping with a maximum norm of $\lVert\nabla\rVert_{\max}=3$ for all tasks except for \ac{se} with $\lVert\nabla\rVert_{\max}=1$ and codec post-filtering with $\lVert\nabla\rVert_{\max}=5$, based on empirical gradient norm inspection.
+We use gradient clipping with a maximum norm of $\lVert\nabla\rVert_{\mathrm{max}}=3$ for all tasks except for \ac{se} with $\lVert\nabla\rVert_{\mathrm{max}}=1$ and codec post-filtering with $\lVert\nabla\rVert_{\mathrm{max}}=5$, based on empirical gradient norm inspection.

 To train the \ac{se} model, we first train the initial predictor $D_\phi$ for 150,000 steps using \cref{eq:loss-initial-predictor} with the SOAP optimizer \cite{vyas2025soap} at a constant learning rate of $\lambda = 3\times10^{-3}$.
 We then freeze the initial predictor during \ac{fm} model training.
 For \ac{se}, we also train a lower-latency joint predictive-generative Stream.FM model, reconfiguring the \ac{stft} with 16\,ms frames and 8\,ms hops for a total latency of only 24\,ms, keeping all other settings the same.